 Minimum Admission Requirements

-In addition to the requirements of the Graduate School, students should have a firm background in biology, with fundamentals of mathematics, physics, and chemistry.
-Opportunities exist early in a student's program to take background courses, if some undergraduate course work is lacking.
+- In addition to the requirements of the Graduate School, students should have a firm background in biology, with fundamentals of mathematics, physics, and chemistry.
+Opportunities exist early in a student's program to take background courses in the case that some undergraduate course work is deficient in certain areas.

-A 3.0 grade point average (on a 4.0 scale) for undergraduate work, and 3.5 for prior graduate work are the preferred performance levels for admission.
+- A 3.0 grade point average (on a 4.0 scale) for undergraduate work, and 3.5 for prior graduate work are considered competitive performance levels for admission.
 Graduate Record Exams (GRE's) are not required for admission.
-We consider all credentials provided in the application packet, to reach an individual admission decision for each applicant.
+We consider all credentials provided in the application packet to reach an individual admission decision for each applicant.

 |Materials:||Where to submit:||How to submit:|

 |Application||Electronically||Required fields: Personal Information, Application Information, Educational Background, Languages, Awards & Activities, Employment/Residence Information, Financial Support, Applicant Statements #1 (personal statement, see below) & #2 (diversity statement, see below), and Recommendations.|